ActiveSolution/CognitiveCMS/README.md

 ![](./docs/images/Screenshot_7.png)

-After the upload is done, you will have to wait a bit for the Cognitive Search pipeline to run.
-You can speed up this process by manually triggering the indexer.
+After the upload is done, Cognitive Search indexer is triggered automatically.
+There is however a timeout of 180 seconds after each indexer run at this Azure Search tier.
+Indexer is also scheduled to run every 1 hour.

 ![](./docs/images/Screenshot_8.png)